 The rotating function of certain Mercedes-Benz COMAND control knobs is known to stop working.
 This is caused by the oftentimes broken internal plastic shaft.
 All other functions will continue to work.

-There is no need to replace the entire COMAND unit as suggested by Mercedes-Benz.
-Save money by simply replacing the broken plastic shaft to a new aluminum version of it.
+There is no need to replace the entire COMAND unit, as suggested by Mercedes-Benz.
+Save money by simply replacing the broken plastic shaft with a new aluminum version of it.

 - Aluminum Shaft

 Step 1.
 Remove the unit from the center console of the vehicle.
 (This process will vary in different vehicles) When removing the switch assembly, be mindful of the wiring connector.
 Rough handling could lead to broken wires.

 Step 2.
 Remove the knurled knob cover with a flat screwdriver.
 Rotate the knob and lift the cover from the knob incrementally.
 Often the cover is seized to the knob and may take some time for it to shift.
 Avoid scratching the cover and top surface of the assembly.
 The assembly has sharp edges; wear protective gloves as the hand can slip during this step.

 Step 3.
 Remove the ring and cap with a flat screwdriver.
 The cap holds on with an adhesive film.
 Handle with care as it will be reused.

 Step 4.
 Remove the knob top screw with a T8 screwdriver.

 Step 5.
 Remove the ten screws on the bottom with a T10 screwdriver.